g8hh/the-tree-of-life/docs/!general-info.md

 Making a game in The Modding Tree mostly involves defining parameters or functions on objects.
 If you aren't following the [getting started guide](tutorials/getting-started.md), you should start by [setting up your basic mod info](main-mod-info.md) in [mod.js](/js/mod.js).
 It's important to set a mod id to ensure saving works properly.

-Beyond that, the main way to add content is through creating layers, often in [layers.js](/js/layers.js).
+Beyond that, the main way to add content is through creating layers.
 You can add new layers by calling `addLayer(layername, layerdata)`.
-There is an example of a basic layer in [layers.js](/js/layers.js) showing the recommended method.
+There is an example of a basic layer in [layers.js](/js/layers.js).
 It is just an example and can be freely deleted.
 You can also use it as a reference or a base for your own layers.

 You can test your mod by opening the [index.html](/index.html) file in your browser.